gguillotte/mdsrd5/mdsrd5.md

 **Duration:** Instantaneous

 You sense the presence of any trap within range that is within line of sight.
 A trap, for the purpose of this spell, includes anything that would inflict a sudden or unexpected effect you consider harmful or undesirable, which was specifically intended as such by its creator.
-Thus, the spell would sense an area affected by the alarm spell, a glyph of warding, or a mechanical pit trap, but it would not reveal a natural weakness in the floor, an unstable ceiling, or a hidden sinkhole.
+Thus, the spell would sense an area affected by the [*alarm*](#alarm) spell, a [*glyph of warding*](#glyph-of-warding), or a mechanical pit trap, but it would not reveal a natural weakness in the floor, an unstable ceiling, or a hidden sinkhole.

 This spell merely reveals that a trap is present.
 You don't learn the location of each trap, but you do learn the general nature of the danger posed by a trap you sense.